Skip to main content

 3 mentions Positive Neutral Negative

 The game's atmosphere is praised for its unique visual style and effective use of graphics that enhance rather than detract from gameplay.
-Users highlight the distinct 80s aesthetic and well-crafted characters, alongside a compelling soundtrack that immerses players in the experience.
-While some note the reliance on familiar technologies, the overall presentation is considered impressive and engaging.
+Reviewers highlight the distinct 80s aesthetic, complemented by a well-crafted soundtrack, which together create an immersive experience that stands out amidst many similar titles.

-• “On one hand, it's not something to take awards for overusing different effects and technologies, but on the other hand, I can easily call it simply perfect: the game's looking very nice and pleasant, the graphics do not interfere with the gameplay, but support it.
+• “On one hand, it's not something to take awards for overusing different effects and technologies, but on the other hand, I can easily call it simply perfect: the game looks very nice and pleasant, the graphics do not interfere with the gameplay but support it.
 I need to especially admit once again that the game has its own visual atmosphere, especially after tens of games using the same Unreal Engine technologies and objects that make all these games look similar.”

 • “This one surprised me the very moment I ran it with an 80s atmosphere so truly delivered that I didn't hear from the 80s!
 Overall, the soundtrack is great.”